farsonic/psm-provider/README.md

+Work migrated to https://github.com/Max1211/terraform-provider-psm moving forward.
+I started this provider and it has now taken a great life of its own and @max1211 has done a stella job updating this.

 # psm-provider

 This project is maintained on a best effort basis.
 I am not actively working on it.
 From time to time I will check for new pull requests and issues however.
 This code is provided as a best effort project and should be tested in a lab environment first.